Its time for Datetime

 Summary

-This post will try to explain the intricacies behind Sql Server’s Datetime/Datetime2 data type.
-The document will show the difference between the storage protocol used to store the data type and the way Sql Server interprets strings before storing it in datetime.
+This post will try to explain the intricacies behind SQL Server’s Datetime/Datetime2 data type.
+The document will show the difference between the storage protocol used to store the data type and the way SQL Server interprets strings before storing them in datetime.
 It also mentions the visual representation of the data type by the client applications.

-The differentiation between these three aspects can help us better understand and use datetime data types in every day’s work.
+The differentiation between these three aspects can help us better understand and use datetime data types in everyday work.

 DATETIME data type

-Datetime data type has been around since early days of Sql Server.
+The DATETIME data type has been around since the early days of SQL Server.
 It is widely used across old and new applications.
-In Sql Server 2008 Microsoft introduced a new set of superior data types that handles dates and time: Datetime2, Date, Time and Datetimeoffset.
-Despite Microsoft’s recommendations to use the new datatypes, it seems to me that there are still a lots of post Sql Server 2008 applicaitons that still use the old datetime.
+In SQL Server 2008 Microsoft introduced a new set of superior data types that handle dates and time: Datetime2, Date, Time, and Datetimeoffset.
+Despite Microsoft’s recommendations to use the new datatypes, it seems to me that there is still a lot of post SQL Server 2008 applications that still use the old DATETIME.

 The storage protocol